 Vienna Airport Mini Guide

 Since humble beginnings as a military airport in 1938, Vienna International Airport (VIE) has metamorphosed into the largest and busiest airport in Austria.
-In 2011 it welcomed in excess of 21 million passengers, a nearly 10% increase on 2010.
+In 2018 it welcomed in excess of 30 million passengers.
 Also known as "Schwechat" after the county in which it is located, the airport has a colourful history of growth and success.
 Today it offers excellent facilities and services for travelling in comfort and style.
 Visiting after dark offers a treat courtesy of the 109 metre control tower, which entertains with a funky laser show.
 Whether you are visiting for business or for pleasure, Vienna International Airport has something for everyone.

 The phrase “access all areas” springs to mind when reviewing the abundance of routes to and from numerous worldwide destinations.
 The airport hosts more than 65 passenger and 10 cargo airlines.
 It provides a hub for national Austrian Airlines and budget airline Niki.